Bottle feeding

 When bottle feeding your baby it’s important to control how fast your baby drinks.
 This is called paced bottle feeding.
 This method allows your baby to drink at a comfortable pace and helps prevent choking and overfeeding.

-Your baby will need a vitamin D supplement if you are bottle feeding breast milk or formula.
-Learn about giving baby vitamin D.
+Your baby may need a vitamin D supplement if you are bottle feeding breast milk or formula.
+Learn how much vitamin D to give to your baby each day.

 Watch your baby to know when they are hungry.